Euthymian/Passport-NodeJS/README.md

 Look at the simple database at `./models/userModel.js` \
 If trying login as user or by GitHub, nothing special \
 If logging in as admin, you will see every current sessions living on the server.
-Click `Revoke` to logout a specific user
+Click `Revoke` to logout a specific user (even GitHub user).